Optum Network

 About Daniel Frank, MD

-As chief clinical officer (CCO) of Optum Health, Dr. Frank oversees the clinical strategy and value-based care approach across the Optum Health businesses, including its centers of excellence focused on quality, affordability, complete and accurate documentation and risk.
+As a key leader of clinical strategy in Optum Networks, Dr. Frank oversees the value-based care approach across the Optum Health businesses, including its centers of excellence focused on quality, affordability, complete and accurate documentation, and risk.

 His career with Optum began in 2008 at Southwest Medical Associates in Las Vegas, Nevada, where he served as a primary care physician and medical director.
 Before joining Southwest Medical, he was in private practice in south Florida.